carlhenrikrolf/microtonOS/README.md

 - Channels I/O: 2, 2

 To use MIDI over bluetooth, start blueman and search for devices.
+(To pair a mac with the pi through bluetooth midi: 1.
+On Mac, advertise bluetooth midi with Audio Midi Setup or Surge XT.
+2. On Raspberry Pi, search devices on blueman and trust the Mac.
+3. On Raspberry Pi, connect to the Mac.
+4. On both, approve the pairing.)
 To send audio over the network, install [Sonobus](https://sonobus.net/linux.html).
 At the time of writing, the following commands were sufficient:
 ```bash